Cohen fields ideas for Mets’ parking lot

 Later he added, “We definitely need some access to get here from other places and not just the 7 train.”
 He also said the trains should be closer to the stadium.

-But the problem still remains: the 50-acre parking lot is legally considered parkland.
-The state Court of Appeals ruled in 2017 that a shopping mall could not be built on the land for precisely that reason, though it said the state Legislature could alienate parkland as it sees fit.
+But the problem still remains: The 50-acre parking lot is legally parkland.
+The state Court of Appeals ruled in 2017 that a shopping mall could not be built on the land for precisely that reason, though it noted the state Legislature could alienate parkland as it sees fit.
 Traditionally, when that occurs, new parkland has been designated in close proximity.

 “I am of the opinion that it is unfortunate that there is no state public review process, but that luckily, there’s a city one,” Ramos said.
 With a knowing twinkle in her eye, she continued, “Someone should write a bill that would trigger it, so community feedback would be more binding than it is right now.